-The JBC Network — with roughly 120 member organizations across North America, including JCCs, synagogues, Hillels, Jewish Federations, and cultural centers — gives over 250 authors a platform for sharing their books each year.
+The JBC Network — with roughly 130 member organizations across North America, including JCCs, synagogues, Hillels, Jewish Federations, and cultural centers —provides over 250 authors a platform for sharing their books each year.

-Each spring, Jewish Book Council holds a conference for JBC Network member sites and authors.
+Additionally, Jewish Book Council holds a conference for JBC Network member sites and authors.
 The event includes the chance to hear a two-minute pitch from each participating author, as well as workshops for member sites on running successful book events.
 Following the event, JBC Network sites make author event requests and Jewish Book Council coordinates scheduling.
-Jewish Book Council coaches authors for their pitches, and provides book program consultation for member sites throughout the year.
+Jewish Book Council coaches authors for their pitches and provides book program consultation for member sites throughout the year.

 Information for Event Coordinators

-At the JBC Network Conference held each spring, over 250 authors make two-minute pitches for their book.
-An informal reception follows the conclusion of the pitches that allows authors and coordinators to meet.
+At the JBC Network Conference held each spring, over 250 authors make two-minute pitches for their books.
 Following the event, sites submit their author requests for either virtual or in-person events and Jewish Book Council coordinates events.
-Sites do not pay an honorarium for authors who do an event, but must cover an author’s travel and lodging expenses and host a sale of the author’s book.
+Sites do not pay an honorarium for authors who do an event but must cover an author’s travel and lodging expenses and host a sale of the author’s book.
 Guidelines, pricing, and registration can be found on the registration link on the right-hand side of the page or here.